johnlspouge/submer-central-limit-theorem/README.md

 where closed (k,s)=(10,3) syncmers are now parametrized (k, s, ts)=(10, 3, '0 7') syncmers,<br />
 and open (k,s,t)=(10,3,1) syncmers are now parametrized (k, s, ts)=(10, 3, '1') syncmers.<br />
-The closed syncmers indicate ('0 7') that ts are offset from 0 within the k-mer.<br />
+The closed syncmers indicate by '0 7' that our ts are offset from array index 0 within the k-mer.<br />
-The open syncmer (k, s, ts)=(10, 3, '1') parametrizes its offset at the start of 10-mer.
+The open syncmer (k, s, ts)=(10, 3, '1') parametrizes with its offset at array index 1 (after the start) of 10-mer.

 Parametrized syncmers now include an option -e for downsampling, e.g., ' -e 0.1' indicates a downsampling probability eps=0.1.<br />
 Omit the option to default to eps=0.0, the corresponding values with no syncmer downsampling.